TheNyneR/Pathworks/README.md

 Yes please.
 But start with posting issues and let me get back regarding submissions.
 In particular if you've written a really cool path finding algorithm then please submit it to "flesh out" the base of the tool.

+**Important!!**
+If you do contribute and want to add your name to your work then don't forget to add your name to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.
+This is optional if you want to be private.
+But it's fun to see who helped out when it's done.
+I hope there will be time to make this information visible within the framework.

 ## Hacktoberfest
 Since this coincides nicely with [hacktoberfest](https://hacktoberfest.digitalocean.com/) I decided to make this project quite a nice and easy project to get into and start hacking.
 I'll create tasks for everything and tag them appropriately.